SuttonNet

 Search Engine Optimisation (SEO)

 Effective SEO gets the right site visitors to your website.
-You will probably also do this by promoting your website offline &/or via social media.

 SEO is not enough on its own.
 Your ultimate goal is sales, not site visitors.
-The essential second objective of SEO is to trigger the right response from site users.
+The essential second objective of SEO is to trigger the right response from site users Keep both objectives in mind as you set up or edit your webpages.

 SEO needn't be about spending up big.
 Good writing, an ability to put yourself in your customer's shoes and attention to detail are often enough.
-It also depends on:
+It depends on:

 • how competitive your industry is online;